COVID-19 Community Resources

 - The Altavista Planning Commission, Board of Zoning Appeals, Economic Development Authority, and Recreation Committee have all postponed their meetings until further notice.

-- All rentals for Town of Altavista owned facilities (Booker Building, Train Station, AVOCA and pavilions/shelters) are cancelled, beginning March 16 through April 30th, at a minimum.
+- All rentals for Town of Altavista owned facilities (Booker Building, Train Station, AVOCA and pavilions/shelters) are cancelled, beginning March 16th.
 No rental requests will be accepted during this time.

-- The playgrounds located at English Park, Shreve Park, Bedford Avenue Park, Avondale Park and Coleman Memorial Park have been closed to the public until further notice.
-In addition, the public restrooms in English Park and in the Trade Lot Parking Lot have also been closed.
+- The playgrounds located at English Park, Shreve Park, Bedford Avenue Park, Avondale Park and Coleman Memorial Park are open to the public, effective June 12th.
+Signage is posted reminding everyone how to use open spaces safely while following current guidance to prevent the spread of COVID-19.
+In addition, public restrooms in English Park and in the Trade Lot Parking Lot have also reopened.

 - The U.S. Small Business Administration (SBA) is helping in the form of low-interest loans to businesses, renters, and homeowners located in regions declared disasters through the Economic Injury Disaster Loan declaration for Virginia.
 Those affected by the COVID-19 public health crisis can apply for low-interest federal disaster loans of up to $2 million from the SBA to pay fixed debts, payroll, accounts payable, and other expenses.
 To submit a loan application through the SBA Economic Injury Disaster Loan Program, please click here.